-advocacy, leadership and industry collaboration.
-LoRaWAN, as well as WiFi and Bluetooth, are all connectivity standards, providing the rules on how to transmit data wirelessly using these technologies.

-- (207) The Zigbee Alliance aims at developing open, global standards for wireless device-to-device communication for IoT, certifying products to help ensure interoperability through the certification program of the alliance, and to promote the use of its standards around the world.
-Leading members ("Promoters") of the Zigbee Alliance include, among others, Amazon, Apple, Google, Samsung, Huawei, IKEA, Resideo, Signify (formerly Philips Lighting), Somfy, Legrand, and NXP Semiconductors.
-As a result of its membership, it has a high adoption rate in many of the most popular ecosystems in consumer IoT markets. - (208) In December 2019, Amazon, Apple, Google and the Zigbee Alliance joined together to promote a new working group under the Zigbee Alliance, the Connected Home over IP (internet protocol) or CHIP Project.
+- LPWAN specifications for LoRaWAN connectivity and to enable large-scale volume of IoT deployments through standardisation. - (214) The LoRa Alliance is similar to the WiFi Alliance and the Bluetooth SIG, in that all three organisations: (i) develop the requirements and protocols of the relevant technology (LoRaWAN, WiFi and Bluetooth/BLE); (ii) establish test and certification programs to ensure products utilising these technologies adhere to the performance and security rules of the protocols; and (iii) promote adoption of each technology through advocacy, leadership and industry collaboration.
+LoRaWAN, as well as WiFi and Bluetooth, are all connectivity standards, providing the rules on how to transmit data wirelessly using these technologies. - (215) The Connectivity Standards Alliance aims at developing open, global standards for wireless device-to-device communication for IoT, certifying products to help ensure interoperability through the certification program of the alliance, and to promote the use of its standards around the world.
+Leading members ("Promoters") of the Connectivity Standards Alliance include, among others, Amazon, Apple, Google, Samsung, Huawei, IKEA, Resideo, Signify (formerly Philips Lighting), Somfy, Legrand, and NXP Semiconductors.
+As a result of its membership, it has a high adoption rate in many of the most popular ecosystems in consumer IoT markets. - (216) In December 2019, Amazon, Apple, Google and the (then) Zigbee Alliance joined together to promote a new working group under the (now) Connectivity Standards Alliance, the Connected Home over IP (internet protocol) or CHIP Project, today operating under the name "Matter".
 The plan was to develop and promote the adoption of a new, royalty-free connectivity standard to increase compatibility among smart home products, thereby simplifying development for manufacturers, and increase compatibility for consumers.
-Based on the standardisation framework, CHIP defines a multi-layer framework supporting existing standards on several layers.
+Based on the standardisation framework, Matter defines a multi-layer framework supporting existing standards on several layers.
 In particular, the project aims to make it easier for device manufacturers to build devices that are compatible with smart home services and voice assistants such as Alexa, Siri, and Google Assistant.
-Today, the CHIP Project has over 145 active member companies. - (209) The working group takes an open-source approach for the development and implementation of the new, unified connectivity protocol: the reference implementation and its supporting tooling will be developed and maintained on the GitHub open source platform.
+Today, Matter has over 145 active member companies. - (217) The working group takes an open-source approach for the development and implementation of the new, unified connectivity protocol: the reference implementation and its supporting tooling will be developed and maintained on the GitHub open source platform.
 The Project plans to define a specific set of IP-based networking technologies for device certification.
-Compliant devices would need to implement at least one supported technology but not necessarily all. - (210) Thread is an Internet Protocol58-based network protocol for IoT products.
+Compliant devices would need to implement at least one supported technology but not necessarily all. - (218) Thread is an Internet Protocol57-based network protocol for IoT products.
 In July 2014, the Thread Group alliance was formed as a working group to aid Thread in becoming an industry standard by providing Thread certification for products.
-Thread members include Google-subsidiary Nest Labs, Samsung, Silicon Labs, Somfy and Qualcomm.
-Apple joined the group in 2018 and released its first Thread based products in 2020.59
+Thread members

-58 Internet Protocol version 6 (IPv6).
+57 Internet Protocol version 6 (IPv6).